 Pageview and Event Data Collection

-Every individual who visits your website gets a unique Insider Identifier, called a spUID, appointed by Insider API.
-This spUID is stored in visitors' cookies until they opt out of Insider API or delete their cookies.
+Every individual who visits your website gets a unique Insider One Identifier, called a spUID, appointed by Insider One API.
+This spUID is stored in visitors' cookies until they opt out of Insider One API or delete their cookies.

-Insider does not collect personal data unless our partners request otherwise.
-To process personal data, partners must first integrate Insider Object.
+Insider One does not collect personal data unless our partners request otherwise.
+To process personal data, partners must first integrate Web SDK.

-To process personal data, you must first integrate Insider Object.
-Insider does not collect personal data unless you request it.
-When Insider collects personal data, it is not stored in cookies or local storage.
+To process personal data, you must first integrate Web SDK.
+Insider One does not collect personal data unless you request it.
+When Insider One collects personal data, it is not stored in cookies or local storage.

 Attribute | Collected via |